lorrespz/Applying_AI_ML_to_mathematics/README.md

+This repo contains a collection of Jupyter notebooks that sometimes apply AI/ML techniques to construct various objects from mathematics.

-# Constructing classical Lie algebra generators
+## 1. Constructing classical Lie algebra generators

 A Jupyter notebook to create generators for the classical Lie algebras SO(n), SU(n) and SL(n)